 Patient Breathing Preferences

 Most patients breathe through their nose, both awake and asleep.
 However, many CPAP patients breathe exclusively through their mouth during sleep.
 It is ineffective to force patients to use CPAP therapy nasally when they do not inhale and exhale that way.
 There are also patients that tend to switch from nose to mouth breathing several times throughout the night.
-CPAP manufacturers design masks to accommodate these different breathing preferences.
+CPAP manufacturers design their products to accommodate these different breathing preferences.
 The full face mask and the hybrid mask allows patients to breathe through their mouth or nose.
 The hybrid mask also has the advantage of avoiding the sensitive areas of the forehead and nose bridge.
 For patients that breathe exclusively through their mouth, the best option is the oral mask.

 Types of Continuous Positive Airway Pressure Masks

 There are five different types of sleep apnea mask for sale—nasal pillow, nasal, full face, oral, and hybrid.
-The differences in these masks attempt to accommodate the different patient sleeping characteristics discussed above.
+The differences in these product attempt to accommodate the different patient sleeping characteristics discussed above.
 Different design styles adapt to the patient’s facial features, size, sleeping patterns, and breathing habits.
 Each characteristic targets specific needs of CPAP patients.
-The Venn diagram below color codes each mask type and displays which masks best meet patient sleeping characteristics.
-In many instances, several masks can meet a patient need as displayed where the bubbles intersect.
-For example, patients that experience sensitive forehead and nose bridge problems sleep better with a nasal pillows mask, oral mask, or hybrid mask.
-Likewise, these patients should avoid a full face mask or a nasal mask to limit contact with sensitive facial areas.
+The Venn diagram below color codes each mask type and displays which type best meet patient sleeping characteristics.
+In many instances, several different types can meet a patient need as displayed where the bubbles intersect.
+For example, patients that experience sensitive forehead and nose bridge problems sleep better with a nasal pillows, oral, or hybrid mask.
+Likewise, these patients should avoid a full face or a nasal mask to limit contact with sensitive facial areas.

 CPAP Mask Selection Aid - Venn Diagram